-We have entered into certain research and development agreements with various third-party vendors related to the manufacturing and stability testing of the materials necessary for the development of our breast cancer vaccine and our CAR-T therapeutic.
-As of January 31, 2024, future payments the Company may make under these agreements, dependent upon, among other things, development of analytical methods, formulation feasibility studies, stability testing, and results of manufacturing processes, may be approximately \$3.6 million and such payments may be made over up to a five-year period.
+We have entered into certain research and development agreements with various third-party vendors related to the manufacturing and stability testing of the materials necessary for the development of our breast cancer vaccine and our CAR-T therapeutic, as well as basic research related to our new cancer vaccine discovery program.
+As of July 31, 2024, future payments the Company may make under these agreements, dependent upon, among other things, development of analytical methods, formulation feasibility studies, stability testing, and results of manufacturing processes, may be approximately \$4.3 million and such payments may be made over up to a five-year period.